PX4/sapog/README.md

 **Please refer to the documentation page at <https://docs.zubax.com/sapog>.**

+## Change Log

+### v2.0

+* Completely new, more robust spin up algorithm.
+Supports smooth start-up from standstill as well as picking up the rotation if the rotor is already spinning.
+* Significantly more reliable operation during rapid acceleration and deceleration, especially at high advance angles.
+* Wider PWM frequency range: 20...75 kHz.
+* Raised the maximum RPM limit; the new maximum for 14 pole motor exceeds 14000 mechanical RPM.

 ## Firmware

 If you're not running Linux or OSX natively, you can download